Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

     CMD ["/run-httpd.sh"]

-The Dockerfile above is explained below:
+The Dockerfile above is explained below.

 Each line of the Dockerfile is taken as a *step* of the build.
 It started with a **keyword** followed by **argument(s)**.

 **Line 1:** All container images are built from a basis image.
 This is indicated by the ``FROM`` keyword.
-In this example, the basis image is the official CentOS 7 image from the public docker repository.
+In this example, the basis image is the official CentOS 7 image from the Docker Hub.

 **Line 2-3:** a container image can be created with metadata.
 For instance, the ``MAINTAINER`` and ``LABEL`` attributes are provided in the example.

-**Line 8-10:** since we want to build a image for running the HTTPd server, we uses the YUM package manager to install the ``httpd`` package within the container; and it is done by using the ``RUN`` keyword.
+**Line 8-10:** given that we want to build a image for running the Apache HTTPd server, we uses the YUM package manager to install the ``httpd`` package within the container.
+It is done by using the ``RUN`` keyword followed by the actual YUM command.

-**Line 12:** we know that the HTTPd service will run on port number 80, we asked the container to expose that port.
+**Line 12:** we know that the HTTPd service will run on port number 80, we expose that port explicitly for the connectivity.

 **Line 14:** comments in Dockerfile are started with the ``#``.

-**Line 15:** the `run-httpd.sh <https://raw.githubusercontent.com/Donders-Institute/docker-swarm-setup/master/doc/tutorial/centos-httpd/basic/run-httpd.sh>`_ file is something we want to add from the host machine into the container image, as it is a script for bootstraping the HTTPd service after the container is started.
-Thus, we make use of the ``ADD`` keyword here for *copying the file "run-httpd.sh" on the host into the root directory (i.e. /run-httpd.sh) of the container image*.
+**Line 15:** the `run-httpd.sh <https://raw.githubusercontent.com/Donders-Institute/docker-swarm-setup/master/doc/tutorial/centos-httpd/basic/run-httpd.sh>`_ is a script for bootstraping the HTTPd service after the container is started.
+In order to make this script available in the image, we make use of the ``ADD`` keyword here for *adding the file "run-httpd.sh" on the host into the root directory (i.e. /run-httpd.sh) of the container image*.

 **Line 16:** here we make the HTTPd bootstrap script executable so that it can be run within the container.
 It is done using the ``RUN`` keyword again.

-**Line 18:** the keyword ``CMD`` specifies the command to run when the container is started.
-Here we want to run the bootstrap script we have just copied into the container.
+**Line 18:** the keyword ``CMD`` specifies the command to be run when the container is started.
+Here we simply run the bootstrap script we have just added into the container.

 Building the container image
 ============================